 2014 - awarded Fellowship of the Australian Academy of Health and Medical Sciences

 2012 - awarded Fellowship of the Nutrition Society of Australia, the highest honour of the Society

 2012 - awarded International Women’s Day Award, Organisation of Hellenic Women of Australia.

 Maria serves on the Board of the International Society for the Study of Fatty Acids and Lipids (ISSFAL) and co-convened the ISSFAL Maternal Infant Workshops in Vancouver 2012 and Adelaide 2013.
 She was also a member of the Scientific Program Committee for the 2013 Annual Congress of the Perinatal Society of Australia and New Zealand.
-She currently serves on the Scientific Advisory Committees for the Nestle Nutrition Institute and Fonterra.
+She currently serves on the Scientific Advisory Committee for Fonterra.

 Maria also set up the South Australian Women in Science and Engineering Network in 2014 and Chairs the SAHMRI Gender Equity Committee.

 Zhou SJ, Yelland L, McPhee AJ, Quinlivan J, Gibson RA, Makrides M. Fish-oil supplementation in pregnancy does not reduce the risk of gestational diabetes or preclampsia.
 Am J Clin Nutr (2012) 95:1378-84